 ADHERENCE RISK

-DOAC adherence below 80% increases stroke risk by 64%2
+DOAC adherence below 80% may increase stroke risk by 64%2

 RISK OF STROKE